The infinity-category of stabilized Liouville sectors: Introduction

 \begin{maintheorem}[Theorem~\ref{theorem. lioudelta is an infinity-cat}] $\lioudelta$ is an $\infty$-category. \end{maintheorem}

 The construction of $\lioudelta$ is the technical heart of our paper.
-Indeed, even the verification that $\lioudelta$ is an $\infty$-category is not formal---one requires various results from differential topology (the existence of certain collarings for simplices) and Liouville geometry (the existence of isotopy extensions and the ability to ``squeeze'' a sector away from its boundary and corner strata).
+Indeed, even the verification that $\lioudelta$ is an $\infty$-category is not formal, as one requires results from Liouville geometry (the existence of isotopy extensions and the ability to ``squeeze'' a sector away from its boundary and corner strata).
 Moreover, we first define $\lioudelta$ as a semisimplicial set; the geometry just mentioned allows us to use a result of Steimle~\cite{steimle} to conclude $\lioudelta$ is an $\infty$-category, and a result of the third author~\cite{tanaka-non-strict} to deduce the existence of certain functors out of $\lioudelta$.
-These tools were not available as recently as five years ago.

 We then prove: